Soybean growers who effectively control disease in their crop could harvest significantly more beans.

 SCN on the Rise

+SCN is the No. 1 yield-robbing pest in soybeans, claiming more than 30 percent in heavily infested areas.
 SCN not only moves through soybean plant roots, it also alters root cells surrounding the nematode.
 The altered cells produce nutrients necessary for the nematode’s growth, resulting in damage to the plants.
 An SCN infection can also expose plants to secondary infections by microbial pathogens.

 Identifying SCN can involve reviewing year-to-year yield comparisons to reveal yield reductions, observation of uneven soybean heights, slow row closure or expansion and unusual nutrient deficiency symptoms.
 Soil testing and examination of soybean roots can reveal SCN cysts.

-Frogeye Leaf Spot (FLS): Making a Comeback?
+Frogeye Leaf Spot Remains a Risk

-FLS primarily affects soybean foliage but may spread to stems, pods and seeds.
+Frogeye leaf spot primarily affects soybean foliage but may spread to stems, pods and seeds.
 Lesions look like dark, water-soaked spots and progress to brown and gray spots surrounded by narrow, dark brown borders.
 Spots are circular or angular, ranging from 1 to 5 mm in size.

 White Mold: An Aggressive Fungus

+White mold can cause yield losses ranging from 10 to 30 percent in untreated fields.
 If white mold is found in a field, it’s recommended that the field be harvested last to avoid spreading the disease via harvest equipment.

 Early planting dates, narrow row width systems, soil tillage, high plant populations and high soil fertility can increase potential for white mold infection.
 Many broadleaf weeds host white mold.
 The fungus can survive in soil for long periods of time.